+Knowing how to clean solar panels is essential to keep them working effectively.
 Since solar panels use light, which they convert to power, it's important to have a clear panel that allows that light to penetrate through.

-How to clean solar panels, step by step
+How to clean solar panels

 1. Invest in a telescopic sponge – or hire one

-3. Make sure it’s a sunny day with no clouds
+2. Pick a sunny day with no clouds

-5. Fill a bucket with warm soapy water
+3. Fill a bucket with warm soapy water

 Only clean the top of the panels.
 This is very important as, although these are built to withstand the weather, their wiring is underneath.
 So don't be tempted to clean under the panels where the wiring could become damaged.
 Stick to the top layer only.